 Create a virtual network using the Azure portal

+A virtual network enables Azure resources, such as virtual machines (VM), to communicate privately with each other, and with the internet.
 In this article, you learn how to create a virtual network.
-After creating a virtual network, you deploy two virtual machines into the virtual network and communicate privately between them.
+After creating a virtual network, you deploy two VMs into the virtual network.
+You then connect to one VM from the internet, and communicate privately between the two VMs.

 If you don't have an Azure subscription, create a free account before you begin.

 Log in to Azure